-While under contract at Warner Bros., Herbert appeared in many successful films, including Footlight Parade (1933), Dames (1934), Gold Diggers of 1935 (1935), A Midsummer Night’s Dream (1935), and many more.
+While under contract at Warner Bros., Herbert appeared in many successful films, including Footlight Parade (1933), Dames (1934), Gold Diggers of 1935 (1935), and A Midsummer Night’s Dream (1935).
 His persona would also be featured in several Looney Tunes shorts, with depictions of him in Speaking of the Weather (1937), The Hardship of Miles Standish (1940), and more.
 Years later, a caricature of his persona would appear in the Terrytoon short The Talking Magpies (1946).

 On-screen, he played characters similar to the ones he played on stage, usually in supporting roles.
-Nonetheless, he had a recognizable laugh that quickly became his trademark.
-Soon enough it would be imitated by other performers such as Curly Howard from The Three Stooges, leading Herbert to slightly alter his laugh to “hoo hoo” into the 1940s.
+Nonetheless, he had a recognizable “woo-woo” laugh that quickly became his trademark.
+Soon enough, it would be imitated by other performers such as Curly Howard from The Three Stooges, leading Herbert to slightly alter his laugh to “hoo-hoo” into the 1940s.
 His laugh can also be heard as the inspiration for Daffy Duck’s style of laughing.

-Herbert’s brother, Tom Herbert, was also making strides as a performer.
-He, too, worked as a comedian on screen, appearing in the short Double or Nothing (1940) as his brother’s double.
+Herbert’s brother, Tom Herbert, also made strides as a performer.
+He, too, worked as a comedian on-screen, appearing in the short Double or Nothing (1940) as his brother’s double.

-After working at Warner Bros., Herbert went on to work at Universal Pictures.
-His characters continued to be similar to the ones he played at Warner Bros., with Herbert going on to offer a praiseworthy performance in Hellzapoppin’ (1941) as a comedic detective.
-Herbert would continue to work in comedies at Columbia Pictures, partaking in many short subject features alongside cast and crew that had worked on the Three Stooges shorts.
+After working at Warner Bros., Herbert went on to work at Universal.
+His characters continued to be like the ones he played at Warner Bros., with Herbert going on to offer a praiseworthy performance in Hellzapoppin’ (1941) as a comedic detective.
+Herbert continued to work in comedies at Columbia, partaking in many short subject features alongside many cast and crew members that had worked on the Three Stooges shorts.

 Herbert would work in comedies for the rest of his life.
 His final screen appearance would be in the short The Gink in the Sink (1952).